Preselection Bandits: Introduction

 \section{Introduction}

-The setting of preference-based multi-armed bandits or \emph{dueling bandits} \citep{yue2009interactively,sui2017multi,busa2018preference} is a generalization of the standard stochastic multi-armed bandit (MAB) problem \citep{lattimore2018bandit}.
-Instead of numerical rewards of individual arms (choice alternatives), as assumed by the latter, the former is based on pairwise preferences between arms.
+The setting of preference-based multi-armed bandits or \emph{dueling bandits} \citep{busa2018preference} is a generalization of the standard stochastic multi-armed bandit (MAB) problem \citep{lattimore2018bandit}.
+Instead of assuming numerical rewards of individual arms (choice alternatives), the former is based on pairwise preferences between arms.
 In this paper, we introduce the Preselection Bandit (or simply Pre-Bandit) problem, which is closely related to the preference-based setting, especially to the recent variant of \emph{battling bandits} \citep{sahabattle}.

 Our setting involves an \emph{agent} (learner), which preselects a subset of arms, and a \emph{selector} (a human user or another algorithm), which then chooses the final arm from this subset.
 This setting is motivated by various practical applications.
 In information retrieval, for example, the role of the agent is played by a search engine, and the selector is the user who seeks a certain information.
 Another example is online advertising, where advertisements recommended to users can be seen as a preselection.
-As a concrete application, we are currently working on the problem of algorithm (pre-)selection \cite{Kerschke18}, where the (presumably) best-performing algorithm needs to be chosen from a pool of candidates.
+As a concrete application, we are currently working on the problem of algorithm (pre-) selection \cite{kerschke2019automated}, where the (presumably) best-performing algorithm needs to be chosen from a pool of candidates.